amartinsec/BadBird-C2/README.md

 through the triggered tokens and reporting mechanism.
 Using this method, there are two major limitations that BadBird C2 has to follow to maintain stability:
 - Data for a triggered token must have an encoded length of less than 7000 characters.
-- A token can only be triggered less than 50 times.
+- A token can only be triggered around 50 times.

 BadBird C2 abides by these limitations by splitting large responses into chunks and having the C2 Server reassemble.
 If the amount of alerts gets too high or a response has to be chunked, the C2 Server will request a new token and update the implant.